Auditing of BeyondTrust Remote Support (Cloud)

 BeyondTrust provides two types of support session logging.
 All the events of an individual support session are logged as a text-based log.
 This log includes representatives involved, permissions granted by the customer, chat transcripts, system information, and any other actions taken by the BeyondTrust representative.
-This data is available on the appliance in an un-editable format for up to 90 days, but it can be moved to an external database using the BeyondTrust API or the BeyondTrust Integration Client.
+This data is available on the B Series Appliance in an un-editable format for up to 90 days, but it can be moved to an external database using the BeyondTrust API or the BeyondTrust Integration Client.
 All support sessions are assigned a unique session ID referred to as an LSID.
 The session LSID is a 32-character string that is a unique GUID for each session.
 The LSID is stored as part of each session log for every session conducted.

 BeyondTrust also allows enabling video session recordings.
 This records the visible user interface of the customer screen for the entire screen sharing session.
 The recording also contains metadata to identify who is in control of the mouse and keyboard at any given time during the playback of the recorded session.
 The period of time these recordings remain available depends on the amount of session activity and the available storage, up to 90 days maximum.
 As with the support session logging, these recordings can be moved to an external file store using the BeyondTrust API or the BeyondTrust Integration Client.